 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was enacted by the United States Government to amongst other provisions, provide emergency assistance for individuals, families and businesses affected by the coronavirus pandemic.
 The CARES Act permits net operating loss (NOL) carryovers and carrybacks to offset 100% of taxable income for taxable years beginning before 2021.
 In addition, the CARES Act allows NOLs incurred in 2018, 2019, and 2020 to be carried back to each of the five preceding taxable years to generate a refund of previously paid income taxes.
-The Company's United States subsidiary generated net operating losses for the three months ended March 31, 2020 which will allow it to carryback sufficient losses to fully recover income taxes related to its 2015 to 2019 taxation years.
+The Company's United States subsidiary generated net operating losses for the six months ended June 30, 2020 which will allow it to carryback sufficient losses to fully recover income taxes related to its 2015 to 2019 taxation years.

-The Company recorded a net income tax recovery of \$237,000 in the statement of operations and comprehensive loss for the three months ended March 31, 2020 comprised of a recovery of \$240,000 related to this loss carryback provision less a \$3,000 provision for income taxes related to its United Kingdom subsidiary.
+The Company recorded a net income tax expense of \$22,000 and a recovery of \$214,000 in the statement of operations and comprehensive loss for the three and six months ended June 30, 2020.
+The expense for the three months ended June 30, 2020 comprised of a recovery of \$241,000 related to this loss carryback provision less a \$263,000 provision for income taxes owing related to its United States and United Kingdom subsidiaries.
+The recovery for the three months ended March 31, 2020 comprised of a recovery of \$240,000 related to the loss carryback provision less a \$3,000 provision for income taxes related to its United Kingdom subsidiary.

-The income tax recoverable of \$157,000 is comprised of the income tax recovery of \$240,000 less \$83,000 outstanding at March 31, 2020 for 2019 United States subsidiary income taxes
+The income tax recoverable of \$205,000 is comprised of the income tax recovery of \$481,000 less \$276,000 outstanding at June 30, 2020 for 2019 United States subsidiary income taxes.